Table of Contents

 • Risk Level: High

-Equity funds or stock funds primarily invest in stocks, with one of two goals in mind: capital appreciation or the generation of regular income through dividends.
-The types of companies an equity fund invests in can depend on the fund’s objectives.
+Equity funds primarily invest in stocks to pursue capital appreciation and potential income from dividends.
+The types of companies an equity fund invests in will depend on the fund’s objectives.

-For example, some equity funds may concentrate on blue-chip companies that offer consistent dividends while others may lean toward companies that have significant growth potential.
-These are often referred to as growth funds.
-Sector funds, meanwhile, may focus on companies from a single stock market sector.
-Equity funds can also be categorized based on whether they invest in large-cap, mid-cap or small-cap stocks.
+For example, some equity funds may concentrate on blue-chip companies that tend to offer consistent dividends, while others may lean toward companies that have significant growth potential.
+Equity funds can also be categorized based on whether they invest in large-cap, mid-cap, or small-cap stocks.

-Investing in equity funds can offer the opportunity to earn higher rewards but they tend to present greater risks.
-Since the prices of underlying equity investments can fluctuate day to day or even hour to hour, equity funds tend to be more volatile than other types of funds overall.
+Investing in equity funds can offer the opportunity to earn higher rewards, but they tend to present greater risks.
+Since the prices of underlying equity investments can fluctuate day to day or even hour to hour, equity funds tend to be more volatile than other types of mutual funds.

 • Risk Level: Low